malinlena/malinlena/README.md

-# Hej, om mig!
+# Hi, about me!

 - 👋 Hi, I’m @malinlena
-- 👀 I’m interested in ...
+- 👀 I’m interested in dogs
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Front End Development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 malinlena/malinlena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.